 If an Observation Date is not a Scheduled Trading Day, then the Observation Date will be the next day that is a Scheduled Trading Day.
-If a Market Disruption Event with respect to the Reference Asset exists on an Observation Date, then the Observation Date will be the next Scheduled Trading Day on which a Market Disruption Event does not exist.
-If a Market Disruption Event exists on five consecutive Scheduled Trading Days, then that fifth Scheduled Trading Day will be the Observation Date, and the Calculation Agent will determine the Closing Price on that date in good faith and in its sole discretion.
+If a Market Disruption Event exists on an Observation Date, then the Observation Date will be the next Scheduled Trading Day on which a Market Disruption Event does not exist.
+If a Market Disruption Event exists on five consecutive Scheduled Trading Days, then that fifth Scheduled Trading Day will be the Observation Date, and the Calculation Agent will determine the Closing Level on that date in accordance with the formula for and method of calculating the Index last in effect prior to the occurrence of that Market Disruption Event, using the Relevant Exchange traded or quoted price of each security comprised in the Index (or if an event giving rise to a Market Disruption Event has occurred with respect to a relevant security on that fifth Scheduled Trading Day, its good faith estimate of the value for the relevant security).
 If the final Observation Date is postponed, then the Maturity Date will also be postponed until the third business day following the postponed final Observation Date and no interest will be payable in respect of such postponement.